 (check out all the images from belum caves and gandikota on flickr )

 Before I go ahead, here is a disclaimer, whatever I wrote above, with a We is totally I, me and myself.
 You don't want to own it. don't ! that's perfectly all right.
 So well, as you can already see above with pictures and title of this post, this writeup is all about places.
-I doubt if they are unexplored anymore. atleast one of them. but 2 years back when I visited this places, it certainly became a super-hit in our network and we sure sent few bunch, running and sweating all wanting to jump of the cliff ~500ft down in the river pennar, and if not, explore a river running deep down the ground which took the shape of 3.5KM cave with natural formations all over, i.e. a truly psychedelic escapade to two of the natures' finest wonders.
+I doubt if they are left unexplored anymore. at least one of them. but 2 years back when I visited this place, it certainly turned super-hit in our network and we sure sent few bunch, running and sweating all wanting to jump off the cliff ~500ft down in the river pennar, and if not, explore a river running deep down the ground which took the shape of 3.5KM cave with natural formations all over, i.e. a truly psychedelic escapade to two of the natures' finest wonders.
 All this in about 250-300Km distance from hip and happening International city of Bangalore.
 India indeed is full of surprises.

 After we did our initial research, saw a photo or two, we, a small survivor not so roadies but lets explore all jungles and mountain peak in the world gang, set out in a very modern day AC taxi aka Toyota Innova, on a friday night with 6 of us plus our driver, that does make us 7 Yes we do treat our driver as human being and as one of us. we started at about 10 w/ out dinner, but it took us about 12 to reach Andhra-Karnataka Border, and when we stopped at one small shop on National Highway 7, I think they had pretty much nothing to offer except India's ever favorite poor man's drink, Tea.
 (Its my favorite too btw and no I am not poor, handle the contradiction, please!)